 When we decide to discard something, we must first say “Thank you” to the item for its service.
 By thanking the item, we’ve brought its purpose full-circle.

-to be given to and used by others, or perhaps it has no value to others and
+After being thanked for its service to you, the item is free to be given to and used by others, or perhaps it has no value to others and needs to be discarded.

 But to you, at that time, it had tremendous value, and for that you’re grateful.